 Hasselback potatoes, a Swedish specialty, are characterized by a slice that looks like the bellows of an accordion, a musical instrument.

-The simplicity and wide range of recipes are also appealing, making it a well-known Swedish potato dish that is served in a variety of places, from Scandinavian homes to restaurants.
+The simplicity and wide range of recipes are also appealing, making it a well-known Swedish potato dish served in various places, from Scandinavian homes to restaurants.

 Swedish Potato Dishes

-Hasselback potatoes are a dish made by cutting potatoes into small pieces, sandwiching ingredients such as cheese and bacon between the pieces, and baking them in the oven.
+Hasselback potatoes are made by cutting potatoes into small pieces, sandwiching ingredients such as cheese and bacon between the details, and baking them in the oven.

 Hasselback potatoes are said to have originated in Stockholm, Sweden.

-And in Sweden, it is a popular dish that is eaten in a wide range of settings, from home cooking to restaurants.
+And in Sweden, it is a popular dish eaten in a wide range of settings, from home cooking to restaurants.